 The Sony WH-CH710N is made of a lightweight plastic that doesn’t feel luxurious.
 To add insult to injury, this specific plastic amplifies sounds.
 If you bang your head against something while wearing them, reverberations within the housing will produce an unpleasant pang.
 The ear cups can’t fold to compact the headphones, but they do swivel 90° to lie flat.
 One design aspect the Sony WH-CH710N has going for it is that it’s comfortable, because of its memory foam ear pads.
 The padding isn’t very deep, though, so you might feel the plastic that protects the drivers press against your ears, which can be uncomfortable.

-See more: Best active noise cancelling headphones
+See more: Best active noise canceling headphones

 The Sennheiser PXC 550-II is also made of lightweight plastic, but is more compact and portable due to its foldable hinges.
 The sturdy headband is more likely to get uncomfortable because its padding isn’t as plush.
 Generally though, it is pretty comfortable even with glasses.

 Both headsets have tactile buttons, but only the Sennheiser PXC 550-II has a touch pad.
 Regardless of the technology, you can control media playback, access your phone’s smart assistant, answer calls, and more from either headset.
-Sennheiser has a dedicated noise cancelling switch, so you can cycle between off, level one, and level two, while Sony’s headset just has an on/off button.
+Sennheiser has a dedicated noise canceling switch, so you can cycle between off, level one, and level two, while Sony’s headset just has an on/off button.
 For direct voice assistant access on the Sony headphones, you have to hold the multifunction button (between the volume buttons) for two seconds.
 Sennheiser’s headphones, however, have a dedicated smart assistant button.

 The Sennheiser PXC 550-II supports more Bluetooth codecs